GeoscienceAustralia/ga_sar_workflow/insar/docs/RunningTheWorkflow.md

     --local-scheduler
 ```

-Note: In the above example we don't need to provide a `--include-dates` - it's inferred by the data we provide.
+Note: In the above example we don't need to provide a `--include-dates` - it's inferred by the data we provide, and if using `pbs-insar` we would use `--src-file` instead of `--source-data`.

 Using the geospatial/temporal database, the command will look like:
 ```